FOrDunn/Bili-Hackaton/README.md

 - [x] Making a prototype

 <!-- DEFINITION AND IDEALIZATION -->
-## defining the problem and idealizing the solution
+## Defining the problem and idealizing the solution

 We were given the objective of being able to think about the problem with at least 2 different techniques and that's what we did.